flux-framework/rfc/spec_3.rst

 Request messages MAY be addressed to a specific rank.
 Such messages SHALL be routed to the target broker rank, then as follows:

-1. If topic string begins with a word matching a local comms module, the message SHALL be routed to the comms module.
+1. If topic string begins with a word matching a local broker module, the message SHALL be routed to the module.

-If the message is received by a comms module, but the remaining words of the topic string do not match a method it implements, the comms module SHALL respond with error number 38, "Function not implemented", unless suppressed as described below.
+If the message is received by a broker module, but the remaining words of the topic string do not match a method it implements, the module SHALL respond with error number 38, "Function not implemented", unless suppressed as described below.